UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ### Exercise

+???+ question "Code along Mermaid"
+    Open the [Mermaid](https://mermaid.js.org/) page click on Try Playground then follow along as I create in mermaid

-???- "Objects"
+???- question "Objects"
-    Write a object description for Uppsala Weather station then translate this into a class make a markdown document in your learners folder
+    Write a object description for Uppsala Weather station the syntax for adding mermaid to a markdown is

+    ```mermaid
+        classDiagram
+        Owner --> Animal: cares for
+        Dog*--"1"Head
+        Dog*--"1"Body
+        Dog*--"0..1"Tail
+        Owner o--"0..*"Animal
+        Animal <|-- Dog
+        ```

+    make a markdown document in your learners folder Add objects that we need for our weather project such as Display, Graph.

 ## Design patters(self study)